-Oregon’s sanctuary state law faces repeal vote in November
+Crime by foreigners fuels sanctuary state debate in Oregon

 Those who support repeal, including 16 of Oregon’s 36 sheriffs, say respect for the law is paramount.

-Marion County Sheriff Jason Myers was among the majority of sheriff’s who did not sign an open letter supporting repeal.
+Marion County Sheriff Jason Myers was among the majority of sheriffs who did not sign an open letter supporting repeal.

 Follow Andrew Selsky on Twitter at https://twitter.com/andrewselsky